alma4rebi/swift-programming-language/book/Properties.md

-The audio channels described above are represented by instances of the `AudioChannel`{.code-voice} structure:
+The audio channels described above are represented by instances of the `AudioChannel` structure: